Andonome/lk/system/hard_links.md

 ---
-title: "hard links"
+title: hard links
-tags: [ "basics", "links" ]
+tags:
+- basics
+- links
 ---

 A hard link is one file which exists in multiple locations.